 The Biosecurity Act 2015 came into enforcement in July 2017.
 The Act replaces 14 other Acts, including the Noxious Weed Act and the old 1-5 classification of weeds.
 'Biosecurity' now relates to a broad area including livestock, diseases, pest and weeds.

 All stakeholders in the community now have a legal requirement to manage weeds and pests as a General Biosecurity Duty, whether they are the owner, occupier or even a carrier.
 The Act also covers the sale of some weed plant species and even the importation of weeds not present in NSW.

-Under the Biosecurity legislation, it is Port Stephens Councils' responsibility to manage weeds and pest on their own lands.
-Port Stephens Council Invasive Species Team also functions under the Biosecurity Act as the Local Control Authority for weeds within the Local Government Area.
-It is the teams role to investigate, educate, control, inspect and undertake compliance if required.
+Under the Biosecurity legislation, it is Port Stephens Councils' responsibility to manage weeds and pests on their own lands.
+Port Stephens Councils' Invasive Species Team also functions under the Biosecurity Act as the Local Control Authority for weeds within the Local Government Area.
+Their role is to investigate, educate, control, inspect and undertake compliance if required.

-More information on the Biosecurity Act and your rights is available from the Department of Primary Industries Biosecurity Legislation Information.
+More information on the Biosecurity Act, the Chinese Violet Control Order and your rights is available from the Department of Primary Industries Biosecurity Legislation Information.
 Alternatively, please contact:

 Invasive Species Team

 Phone: (02) 4988 0392